rengotap/brain2/Notes/STAT 516/Sum of Squares of Errors (SSE).md

 Despite being named the Sum of Squares of Errors, it should really be the Sum of Squares of the [[Residual]].

 The sum of squares of Errors is a [[Penalizing Function]]

+#TODO: connect to the other sum of squares